 You have the power to make a huge impact by encouraging your members of Congress to continue funding efforts that improve malaria prevention, diagnosis, treatment, and research and development, and to keep building on the amazing progress that has already been made.Take Action

 Meeting with your members of Congress is one of the most powerful ways you can impact the fight against malaria.
 Your elected leaders care about your opinion.
 By talking to them about the importance of defeating malaria and the need for strong U.S. leadership, you can be a positive influence in ensuring your elected officials always consider malaria a top priority.Learn More

-The Nothing But Nets Champions Council is a group of our top supporters who are leading the fight against malaria by engaging members of Congress, building awareness, and raising funds.
-Champions Council members receive exciting leadership opportunities and training, as well as access to a dedicated team of experts at the United Nations Foundation.Be a Leader
+The Nothing But Nets champions are a group of supporters who are leading the fight against malaria by engaging members of Congress, building awareness, and raising funds.
+Champions receive exciting leadership opportunities and training, as well as access to a dedicated team of experts at the United Nations Foundation.Be a Leader

 Our annual summit in Washington, D.C. brings together grassroots leaders from across the United States to develop the necessary skills, expertise, and network to help us in the fight to defeat malaria.
 Learn more about this event where you can participate in advocacy and fundraising workshops, engage with UN and U.S. government leaders, and participate in a Lobby Day on Capitol Hill.Sign Up